PiotrNowek/TestRestApi/README.md

-Swaggernauts - Conquering APIs with Postman and Pytest About the Project
+# Swaggernauts - Conquering APIs with Postman and Pytest

+## About the Project

 Welcome to an epic adventure through the galaxy of APIs!
 Our mission: to test the universe of Swagger using the cosmic tools of Postman and Pytest.

-Goal
+## Goal

 When Star Wars meets Postman and Pytest, there's no room for errors.
 We're creating intergalactic tests that will make APIs run faster than the Millennium Falcon!

-Features
+## Features

-    Postman: Our star pilot for sending and receiving messages from the API.
+- **Postman**: Our star pilot for sending and receiving messages from the API.
-    Pytest: The Force that makes our tests as strong and reliable as Master Yoda.
+- **Pytest**: The Force that makes our tests as strong and reliable as Master Yoda.

-How to Run
+## How to Run

-    Clone the repository - Load your spaceship with the code.
+1. **Clone the repository** - Load your spaceship with the code.
-    Launch Postman - Fire up the engines and start exploring the API.
+2. **Launch Postman** - Fire up the engines and start exploring the API.
-    Unleash Pytest - May the testing Force be with you!
+3. **Unleash Pytest** - May the testing Force be with you!

-Test Structure
+## Test Structure

 Our tests are organized in a way that ensures clarity and ease of use.
 Here's a breakdown of the structure:

-tests/api/: This is where our finest Jedi test cases are trained in the art of endpoint combat.
-For example, tests for the 'pet' endpoint are in tests/api/pet/ and tests for the 'user' endpoint are in tests/api/user/.
+- **`tests/api/`**: This is where our finest Jedi test cases are trained in the art of endpoint combat.
+For example, tests for the `pet` endpoint are in `tests/api/pet/` and tests for the `user` endpoint are in `tests/api/user/`.
 May your tests be as precise as a lightsaber strike!

-tests/config: In this secret hangar of the Death Star, we store maps and coordinates of intergalactic endpoints.
+- **`tests/config/`**: In this secret hangar of the Death Star, we store maps and coordinates of intergalactic endpoints.
 Remember, young Padawan, here you will find everything you need for your tests to travel safely through the vast expanses of code! 🌌

-/TestRestApi.postman_collection.json: Welcome to the Postman Galactic Collections, where each request is like a starship ready for hyperspace jump!
+- **`/TestRestApi.postman_collection.json`**: Welcome to the Postman Galactic Collections, where each request is like a starship ready for a hyperspace jump!
 Here you’ll find our meticulously crafted blueprints for interstellar communication with the API universe.

-Example Tests
+## Example Tests

-Here are two short examples of test cases:

-Postman Test Example (in a Postman collection):
+### Postman Test Example (in a Postman collection):

 ```json
 {